AIA, LEED AP BD+C

 Mark leads the firm’s Higher Education studio and serves as Partner-in-Charge of Operations.
 He offers a wealth of insight into campus and facility planning issues for both educational and healthcare institutions.
 His engaging management style and detailed knowledge of facility planning strategies have enabled him to provide deft leadership for numerous campus projects, including the University of Washington West Campus Housing Phase I, which won a 2013 National AIA Housing Award and a 2013 SCUP Honor Award for Excellence in Planning.
 Mark leverages his management skills to support the health of the firm as he oversees and guides all aspects of Mahlum’s operations.

-Mark is serving as the incoming president for AIA Washington Council where he advocates for the architectural profession and public policies that promote healthy, livable communities.
-A LEED-Accredited Professional, Mark holds a Bachelor of Architecture degree from California Polytechnic State University, San Luis Obispo, and is a registered architect in Washington, California, and Oregon.
+Mark is serving as the 2018 president for AIA Washington Council where he advocates for the architectural profession and public policies that promote healthy, livable communities.
+A LEED-Accredited Professional, Mark holds a Bachelor of Architecture degree from California Polytechnic State University, San Luis Obispo, and is a registered architect in Washington, California, Oregon and New Jersey.

 “Schools are among the most gratifying projects that we help to create.
 They are the social anchor of the communities they serve.
 Schools are interesting buildings full of spaces with a variety of functions and qualities, the result of the contributions of many people with diverse interests.
 These efforts are for the direct benefit of children and ultimately all of us.”